-The risk-free rate of return is the yield on a zero-coupon Canadian Treasury Bill of a term consistent with the assumed warrant life.
+For all valuation models, the risk-free rate of return is the yield on a zero-coupon Canadian Treasury Bill of a term consistent with the assumed warrant life.
 The expected volatility is based on the Company's historical prices.
 The expected average warrant is the average expected period to exercise, based on the historical activity patterns for warrants.